 All assignment topics are individually tailored to make sure that every student relates them to their own areas of interest within the cultural industries, from music to painting, from dance to millinery.

-The final assignment is a professional project - it could involve organising an exhibition or a tour, starting up a small company or implementing a marketing campaign.
+Equivalent to a dissertation, the final assignment is a Professional Project.
+Students have the opportunity to work independently on a substantial project on a topic of their choice in the field of cultural and arts management - it could involve organising an exhibition or a tour, starting up a small company or implementing a marketing campaign.

 - The Internal Environment: Understanding Management in Cultural and Arts Organisations